eebmagic/kindle-clippings/exports/All About Love (bell hooks).md

 >Shame divides us from ourselves, just as it divides us from others, and because we still yearn for reunion, shame is deeply disturbing.”
 Shame about woundness keeps many people from seeking healing.
 They would rather deny or repress the reality of hurt.
 In our culture we hear a lot about guilt but not enough about the politics of shame.
 As long as we feel shame, we can never believe ourselves worthy of love.
 ---

-**Page 15 (Loc.
-226-28)**

-**Date: Added on Saturday, December 03, 2022, 12:32 AM**
->Will also implies choice.
-We do not have to love.
-We choose to love.”
-Since the choice must be made to nurture growth, this definition counters the more widely accepted assumption that we love instinctually.
----

 **Page 148 (Loc.
 2263-69)**

 **Date: Added on Tuesday, December 13, 2022, 09:54 AM**